 The important thing to note is the folder structure of the files you have added.
 When you are in the Structural Member PropertyManager, the “Standard” dropdown is populated with the folder names of the folders found directly within the “Weldment Profiles Folder Location” in your System Options (Step 1); the “Type” dropdown is populated with the folders inside the “Standard” folder (‘ANSI Inch’ below); and the “Size” dropdown is populated with the weldment profile files (.SLDLFP) found in the “Type” folder (‘Al Channel’ below).
 If you have any blank dropdown lists, make sure that your file locations and folder structure are correct.

 I hope you found this article helpful.
-Let us know that you’d like to receive more SOLIDWORKS tips and tricks just like these by subscribing below.
+Check out more SOLIDWORKS tutorials below.

 Editor's Note: This article was originally published in January 2013 and has been updated for accuracy and comprehensiveness.

 GoEngineer delivers software, technology and expertise that enable companies to unlock design innovation and deliver better products faster.
 With more than 35 years' experience and tens of thousands of customers in high tech, medical, machine design, energy and other industries, GoEngineer provides best-in-class design solutions from SOLIDWORKS CAD, Stratasys 3D printing, Creaform & Artec 3D scanning, CAMWorks, PLM, and more

 Get our wide array of technical resources delivered right to your inbox.